University of Rio Grande

 The University of Rio Grande and Rio Grande Community College (originally Rio Grande College) is a private university and public community college merged into one institution in Rio Grande, Ohio.
 It is accredited by the Higher Learning Commission (HLC).

-The University of Rio Grande offers a range of courses and majors and is known in the region for its fine arts, education, and nursing programs.
-Additionally, its graduate program in teacher education was one of the few national programs structured around Howard Gardner's Theory of multiple intelligences.
-The university's Greer Museum hosts 5–6 visiting artists each year and houses the Brooks Jones Art Collection including works by Goya, Renoir, and Jasper Johns.
-The university Sculpture Garden contains 15 large-scale outdoor works by contemporary artists including Fletcher Benton.

 History

 Early history

-Ira Haning, a Free Will Baptist minister, persuaded Nehemiah and Permelia Atwood, along with Eustace St. James, affluent residents and entrepreneurs, to use their wealth to establish a college.
+Ira Haning, a Free Will Baptist minister, persuaded Nehemiah and Permelia Atwood, affluent residents and entrepreneurs, to use their wealth to establish a college.
 Following Nehemiah's death in 1869, the responsibility for making this dream a reality fell to his wife Permelia.
 In 1873, Permelia Ridgeway Atwood established an endowment and deeded 10 acre of land for Rio Grande College, which officially opened on September 13, 1876.
 In its first year, Ransom Dunn was president as well as professor of mental and moral philosophy.

-In its earliest years, Rio Grande provided leadership in preparing teachers and Baptist ministers.

-20th century

-By 1915, Rio Grande's major focus had shifted to teacher training, which continued as a virtually singular interest for nearly 60 years.

-The affiliation with the Baptists formally ended in the early 1950s.
-During the same time period, the farm adjacent to the campus which was owned by the college (students worked there to produce dairy products), was sold to provide much-needed operating funds for the institution.
-A young businessman, Bob Evans, was the buyer.

-The University Of Rio Grande's alma mater, "The Red and White" was written by Eustace St. James, a 1920 graduate and replaced a former alma mater written by Franz Josef Sucher.

-In 1969, the North Central Association of Colleges and Schools approved Rio Grande's Accreditation.
-The Davis Library was constructed and dedicated three years before the first accreditation; the library was instrumental in winning accreditation.